apache/arrow/docs/source/developers/guide/step_by_step/building.rst

 that need to be included.
 You can find the links at the end of this section.

-In general on Python side the options are set with CMake flags and paths with environment variables.
+In general on Python side, the options are set with CMake flags and paths with environment variables.
 In R the environment variables are used for all things connected to the build, also for setting CMake flags.